2015 Election News

 to find your polling location.

 Military and Overseas Voters

 New state and federal laws make it easier for military and overseas civilian voters to register and participate in elections.
-If you or someone you know is a member of the military or a U.S. citizen overseas, click here
+If you or someone you know is a member of the military or a U.S. citizen overseas, CLICK HERE

-for the new procedures that permit eligible voters to receive a ballot.
+to receive a ballot.

 No Campaigning at the Polls